 Do Night Driving Glasses Actually Help?

-- Eyeglasses with yellow lenses do improve contrast in certain daylight conditions.
+- Better contrast.
+Eyeglasses with yellow lenses do improve contrast in certain daylight conditions.
 This is because the yellow tint obstructs some blue light from sunlight.

-- If they are polarized they will provide UV protection
+- Reduce glare.
+If they are polarized, they will reduce glare from smooth surfaces

-- Yellow lenses reduce the amount of light reaching the eye.
-This affects visibility.
-While this is useful during the day, it can be detrimental during the night.
+- Reduce vision.
+Yellow lenses reduce the amount of light reaching the eye.
+While this is useful during the day, it can be detrimental at night.

 Best Night Driving Glasses